 This project uses a round pallet, but you can also use an oval or square shape.
 You can also substitute a wood frame or grapevine wreath for your central wreath form.
 This easy project can be decorated with a variety of materials for different holidays and seasons, or to fit your design style.

-- Design element (optional) for the center of your wreath - this design element can be a greeting as I used, or an initial, a slogan, team name, image, etc. Be sure to choose an element that can be attached to your flat pallet.
+- Design element (optional) for the center of your wreath: This design element can be a greeting as I used, or an initial, a slogan, a team name, an image, etc. Be sure to choose an element that can be attached to your flat pallet.
 Wood initials and slogans are widely available at craft stores.

 1. If your pallet or central form does not have any hooks for hanging it, drill some holes in your pallet for hanging.
 My round pallet had metal loops on the back to use for hanging it.